French 3160 Introduction to Literature

 Final (short story): 20%

 Procedures and Policies: All homework and in-class activities will be collected daily.
 Students should keep all work in a folder or binder for grade verification.
 Exams will be given in the Student Services Building Testing Center where students will have adequate time to complete all exams.
 Students are required to do all of the reading and homework assigned and to participate in class activities.
-Homework and papers are to be handed in when due, but late work will be accepted before the next class period with a 10% reduction.
+Homework and papers are to be handed in when due, and late work will only be accepted before the next class period, but with a 10% reduction.

 Services for Students with Disabilities: Students with medical, psychological or learning limitations or disabilities who desire academic adjustments or accommodations, must contact Services for Students with Disabilities at 626-6413.